opsdis/aci-exporter/README.md

 instead of using a single apic (or multiple behind a LB).
 This configuration depend on the aci-exporter's dynamic service discovery used by Prometheus.
 The discovery detect all the current nodes in the fabric including the apic's based on the `topSystems` class.
 To collect metrics the same `/probe` api is used with the addition of the query parameter `node` that is set to the spine or leaf node where to scrape.

 ## Service discovery
-The service discovery is exposed on the `/sd` endpoint where the query parameter `target` is the name in fabric in the `config.yml` file, e.g. `'http://localhost:9643/sd?fabric=xyz'`.
+The service discovery is exposed on the `/sd` endpoint where the query parameter `target` is the name of fabric in the `config.yml` file, e.g. `'http://localhost:9643/sd?fabric=xyz'`.
 The output can look like this:

 ```json